- ORDER: Passeriformes

 The key to finding a Northern Parula during the breeding season is to look for forests draped with long, wispy plants like Spanish moss and "old man's beard."
 Northern Parulas tend to stick to the canopy, which means you may end up with a bit of "warbler neck."
 Luckily during migration they also forage lower in the forest giving your neck a break.
 Parulas sing a lot during migration—so listen up for their distinctive buzzy trill.

 - Parula Norteña (Spanish)

 - Paruline à collier (French)

-Northern Parulas do not visit feeders, but you can provide habitat for them in your yard by landscaping with native trees and shrubs.
-Creating a bird-friendly backyard for Northern Parulas even if they are not breeding in your area may help them out during migration.
-Head on over to Habitat Network to learn about which native species are good matches for your yard and more.
+Northern Parulas do not visit feeders, but you can provide habitat for them in your yard by landscaping with native trees and shrubs that will grow where you live.
+Creating a bird-friendly backyard for Northern Parulas, even if they don't breed in your area, may help them out during migration.

 - Cool Facts